-The CED program is implemented from within the Headquarters Stream Restoration Program at WSDOT by the CED Coordinator, who oversees the inventory, assessment, scoping, and prioritization of CED projects through a collaborative process with WDFW.
+The CED program is implemented from within WSDOT's Headquarters Stream Restoration Program by the CED Coordinator, who oversees the inventory, assessment, scoping, and prioritization of CED projects and coordination with WDFW.
 This process includes four general steps:

 - 1. Nomination and analysis

-- 2. Concept selection and stakeholder coordination
+- 2. Concept Interagency coordination and CED selection

 - 3. Project funding and implementation

 - 4. Post-project monitoring

-The CED Coordinator works closely with WSDOT Hydrology and regional staff to assess CEDs and develop project alternatives, and then facilitates a stakeholder concurrence process with WDFW to select a preferred solution for CED correction projects.
+The CED Coordinator works closely with WSDOT Hydrology and regional staff to identify prioritize, and evaluate CEDs, develop project alternatives, and then facilitate a participant concurrence process with WDFW to select a preferred CED project concept.
+As appropriate, the CED coordinator invites tribal biologists, adjacent institutional landowners, restoration practitioners, and other potential project partners to participate in the site analysis and concept selection process.
+The CED Coordinator works with regional staff and CPDM to prioritize projects and request funds for project implementation.
 When funds are designated for a CED project, WSDOT regional staff become responsible for overseeing its design and construction.